Case Title: Bruce v. Waste Industries, LLC

 Anyone who worked for Waste Industries as a Waste Disposal Driver and worked through their lunch period within the past three years is potentially eligible for the Case.

 The Opt-in period for this case is still open, but will close soon.
-If you or anyone you know worked for Waste Industries as a Driver please sign the consent form below and join this case.

 The close of the opt-in period does not bar your claim, only the statute of limitations (generally three years) can bar your claim.
 If the opt-in period has closed we will still try to enroll you in the current claim, if you sign a consent form, but we may have to bring your claim separately.